vikchupak/DevOps/Linux/Binaries/index.md

 - Assembly language provides a close representation of the machine instructions, and the assembler converts that representation into binary form.
 - Assemblers play a critical role in systems programming, embedded development, and in situations where precise control over hardware is needed.

-# Can binary file be open in a text editor?
+# Can a binary file be open in a text editor?

 Yes, you can open a binary file in a text editor, but it may not display the content in a meaningful way.
 A binary file contains data in a format that is not plain text, which means that many of its bytes may represent non-printable characters.
 When viewed in a text editor, you'll often see a mix of gibberish characters and symbols, making it difficult to interpret the data.